The main theme of the 10th edition of ESOF2022 was “Crossing Borders, Engaged Science, Resilient Societies”.

 In today’s global context, we can no longer go it alone when it comes to tackling the complex issues facing the environment and our societies.
 Geographical borders have little meaning since we all on the same planet and dealing with many of the same problems.
-Therefore, this year’s conference theme is all about unity and bridging gaps not just between the humanities, the social science, the natural, medical and physical sciences but also between scientists, policy makers, the media and the general public.
+Therefore, last year’s conference theme was all about unity and bridging gaps not just between the humanities, the social science, the natural, medical and physical sciences but also between scientists, policy makers, the media and the general public.
 We need all stakeholders of science and society from all over the world to cross knowledge and geographical borders and come together to discuss, adapt, and collaborate on innovative and timely interventions needed to solve the challenges we are facing today.
-This is reflected in the conference theme and its seven themes.
+This was reflected in the conference theme and its seven themes.

 ESOF2022 welcomes …

 This unique interdisciplinary conference is for anyone with a curious mind.
 From scientists, researchers and academics of all career stages, students, R&D experts, entrepreneurs, businesspeople, innovators, policy makers, scientific journalists, artists, and of course the public hungry for science.
 From across continents and across disciplines.

 People who want to debate, exchange knowledge, explore new interventions, discover cutting-edge scientific research and weave new and ground-breaking alliances to tackle the major challenges and its impact on society.
 ESOF2022 welcomes, bold thinkers, collaborative practitioners, and open-minded policy makers to come together physically (yes!) and online during this hybrid conference.
 Anyone who understands the need for joined-up thinking and research.

 - foster dialogue on science, technology, innovation, policy, and society